 Introduces theoretical and applied ethics relating to problems in medicine, health care and the human life sciences.
 Includes examination of foundational moral principles and the main moral theories.
-Provides an introduction to ethics in general, a foundation for understanding legal implications in health care, and a framework for analyzing and resolving ethical problems through the application of ethical principles and critical thinking.
-(Same course as HS M17.)
-Provider approved by the California Board of Registered Nursing.
-Provider number CEP2811 for 45 contact hours.
-This is a required course for Radiologic Technology students.
+Provides an Introduction to ethics in general, a foundation for understanding legal implications in health care, and a framework for analyzing and resolving ethical problems through the application of ethical principles and critical thinking.
 Applies to Associate Degree.
 Transfer credit: CSU